Mav55/scans/README.md

 3. Set the username to "cloudsploit"
 4. Set the access type to "Programmatic access", click Next.
 5. Select one of your preferred options, if you have a group with SecurityAudit role assign the new user to that group.
-6. If not select the "Attach existing policies directly" and seletect the SecurityAudit policy, click Next.
+6. If not select the "Attach existing policies directly" and select the SecurityAudit policy, click Next.
 7. Set tags as needed and then click on "Create user".
 8. Make sure you safely store the Access key ID and Secret access key.
 9. Paste them into the corresponding AWS credentials section of the `index.js` file.